hannahburkhardt/predicting_ddis_with_esp/README.md

 # Predicting DDIs with ESP

-#### Author: Hannah Burkhardt (haalbu@uw.edu)
+#### Repository author: Hannah Burkhardt (haalbu@uw.edu)

-This repository contains the code used in our paper "Predicting Adverse Drug-Drug Interactions with Neural Embedding of Semantic Predications".
+This repository contains the code used in our paper:

+Burkhardt, Hannah A, Devika Subramanian, Justin Mower, and Trevor Cohen.
+2019.
+“Predicting Adverse Drug-Drug Interactions with Neural Embedding of Semantic Predications.”
+To Appear in Proc AMIA Annu Symp 2019.

 The corresponding data can be found on zenodo at [TBD]